 macOS utility app

-Activity Monitor tells you
+Activity Monitor tells you what happened.

 PIDKill fixes it.